Crockpot Chicken Noodle Soup

 Trying a variety of ways to make our traditional chicken noodle soup gives you more options on how to cook it your way.
 If you are looking for an easy, delicious, healthy weeknight dinner, then this crockpot chicken noodle soup recipe is the recipe for you!
 Be sure to check out our Instant Pot Chicken Noodle Soup as well!

-Ingredients for Crockpot Chicken and Noodle Soup
+Ingredients for Easy Crockpot Chicken Noodle Soup

 All the ingredients for crock pot chicken noodle soup are your traditional staples that everyone loves and looks forward to.
 Using a crockpot to cook the chicken noodle soup only enhances the flavors and lets the crockpot do all the work.
 Make this easy crockpot chicken noodle soup for dinner tonight!